A lot or a little?

 Is it any good?

-While there is nothing new or particularly innovative about this Brooks film, Robin Hood: Men in Tights is still entertaining.
-The traditional Robin Hood theme is all but lost in the slapstick gimmicks and sexual innuendo, but if you like screwball comedies or spoofs, you might enjoy this one.
+While there is nothing new or particularly innovative about this Brooks film, it's still entertaining.
+Teens who like Mel Brooks movies will definitely want to check it out.
+The traditional Robin Hood theme is all but lost in the slapstick gimmicks and sexual innuendo, but if you like screwball comedies or spoofs, you might enjoy Robin Hood: Men in Tights.

 Talk to your kids about ...